Epping Property

 1.3 Latest signed and audited financials of borrowing entity (must be reasonably up-to-date – banks do not accept financials of years beyond 1 year back)

-1.4 Latest signed and audited financials of the trading entity as well as management accounts not older than 2 months.
+1.4 Latest signed and audited financials of the trading entity and management accounts not older than 2 months.

 1.6 Signed and dated personal statements of Assets and Liabilities of shareholders/ sureties not older than 3 months.